chxxx574/Gobang_practice/README.md

 ```
 python play.py
 ```
-You may modify play.py to try different provided models or the pure MCTS.
+You may modify config.py to try different settlement.

 To train the AI model directly run:
 ```